cGuille/python-realtimebattle-api/README.md

       self.send_message("I spotted a robot at %f distance from me!" % distance)
 ```

-To know which parameters you method must have, check out the corresponding method signature in the class `RobotInfoListener` into the [`rtb module`](https://github.com/cGuille/python-realtimebattle-api/blob/master/rtb.py).
+To know which parameters your method must have, check out the corresponding method signature in the class `RobotInfoListener` into the [`rtb module`](https://github.com/cGuille/python-realtimebattle-api/blob/master/rtb.py).

 To know which actions you robot can do, check out the `send_*` methods in the class `RobotActuator` from the same module.